dpauwels/WebRTC-client-Virtual-Wall/README.md

 - With fake video capture: ``` google-chrome --no-first-run --no-default-brower-check --disable-translate --use-fake-ui-for-media-stream --use-fake-device-for-media-stream "http://server:8080"```
 - With fake video capture from file (only .y4m format is supported): ``` google-chrome --no-first-run --no-default-brower-check --disable-translate --use-fake-ui-for-media-stream --use-fake-device-for-media-stream --use-file-for-fake-video-capture=soccer.y4m "http://server:8080"```
 - run in headless mode: ``` xvfb-run -a google-chrome ... ```

+## WebRTC statistics
+- in Chrome: go to chrome://webrtc-internals to see realtime WebRTC events and graphs